 Research methods and design are shifting in response to COVID-19 and the related public health measures necessary to ensure the safety of the population.
 Below are some resources to help you design or redesign your research project during the COVID-19 outbreak:

-Researchers starting new research projects with human participants, including Course Based Student Research, in the 2020/2021 academic year will be required to submit a COVID-19 Research Plan.
+Researchers starting new research projects with human participants, including Course Based Student Research, will be required to submit a COVID-19 Research Plan.
 Details of a plan should appear in the Project Application form as well as in the COVID-19 New Research Plan form.

 Please consult Considerations for Amendments to Research Impacted by COVID-19 for guidance on how to design the proposed research project to address the impact of COVID-19.
 The Research Ethics Board and the Research Common can also be consulted.
 If the application does not reflect thorough consideration of the impact that COVID-19 will have on the proposed project, it will be returned for revision.